jornane/php-saml-sp/README.md

 Make sure:

 - the IdP signs the `saml:Assertion` and/or the `samlp:Response`;
-- the IdP does NOT encrypt the `saml:Assertion`, i.e. it MUST NOT send a `saml:EncryptedAssertion`, or supports `AES-256-GCM`;
+- the IdP, when supporting encryption, MUST encrypt using `aes-256-gcm`, other algorithms are NOT supported;
 - the IdP verifies the signature on the `samlp:AuthnRequest`;
 - the IdP verifies the signature on the `samlp:LogoutRequest`;
 - the IdP signs the `samlp:LogoutResponse`.